 I spent my afternoon at Far Away Clinic with Dr. Pearl.
 Her patients absolutely love her.
 It’s inspiring to see a physician happy and relaxed yet working efficiently.

-As much as I love my two-bedroom two-bathroom apartment, I cannot afford to live here by myself.
-I'm starting my roommate search by posting my apartment on a website called Rotating Room.
-It's designed for students working in healthcare that rotate at different hospitals and need a place to stay for only a month or two at a time.
+As much as I love my two-bedroom, two-bathroom apartment, I cannot afford to live here by myself.
+I’m starting my roommate search by posting my apartment on a website called Rotating Room.
+It’s designed for students in healthcare fields who travel to work at different hospitals and need a place to stay for only a month or two at a time.
 This seems like the easiest and fastest way to get a new roommate.

 August 8: Thursday

 I shipped the Winnie the Pooh painting I made for my nephews Jackson and Henry.
-A relaxing morning so far, and then off to Far Away Clinic for an afternoon with Dr. Gupta.
+A relaxing morning so far, then off to Far Away Clinic for an afternoon with Dr. Newbie.

-Some days every patient seems to have the same complaint; everyone will have a cold, or back pain or whatever.
+Some days every patient seems to have the same complaint; everyone will have a cold, or back pain, or asthma, or whatever.
 Not today.
 I saw a spider bite that resulted in a full body rash, a rare bleeding condition complicated by a blood clot in the patient’s leg, and a post-op visit.

-I walk into the room of another patient and notice that his face and ears are speckled with large blood vessels called telangiectasia.
+I walk into the room of another patient and notice that his face and ears are speckled with large blood vessels called telangiectasias.
 He has a rare bleeding disorder called HHT.
 I forgot what it stands for...
 Hereditary hema...
 Something.
-Basically, it's a vascular disease with related bleeding and clotting issues.
-He presents with leg pain that is very concerning for a blood clot in his leg.
-We sent him for an emergency ultrasound of his leg and several hours later got bad news: he leg was full of clots from his ankle to his mid-thigh.
-Blood clots in the thigh are dangerous; a little bit can break off and go to the lungs, causing a blood clot in the lungs, called a pulmonary embolism.
+Basically, it’s a disease of the blood vessels which causes both bleeding and clotting issues.
+He came in with leg pain that is highly suspicious for a blood clot.
+We sent him for an emergency ultrasound and several hours later got bad news: blood clots filled his leg from his ankle to his mid-thigh.
+Blood clots in the thigh are dangerous; some can break off and go to the lungs, causing blood clots in the lungs, called pulmonary emboli.
 Typically, you can give blood thinners to people with clots.
 But, giving blood thinners to someone like him would likely cause potentially fatal bleeding.
-Kind of a catch-22; treat the blood clots and risk him to bleeding to death or don't treat the blood clot and he will likely get a fatal pulmonary embolism.
+Definitely a catch-22; treat the blood clots and risk him bleeding to death or don’t treat the blood clot and he will likely get a fatal pulmonary embolism.
 What to do?

-HHT is an autosomal dominant hereditary disorder.
+HHT is hereditary.
 One side of his entire family is affected.
-While HHT is not fatal in and of itself, it puts you at major risk for bleeding out from minor trauma.
-There is variable penetrance, so some family members get it worse than others, and there is no way to tell how bad it will be for a particular person.
+While HHT is not fatal in and of itself, it puts you at major risk for bleeding to death from minor trauma.
+The disease is variable, so some family members will have worse symptoms than others, and there is no way to guess how bad it will be for a particular person.
 The first sign tends to be recurrent epistaxis... aka lots of nosebleeds.
-His children have recently begun to have nosebleeds.
-His story makes me wonder, with a dominant and potential deadly genetic disease, I don't know if I'd willingly have children.
-I say that as someone who may be a carrier of a 100% fatal recessive disease.
+His children have recently begun having nosebleeds.
+His story makes me wonder if he, someone with a potentially deadly genetic disease, ever thought about not having children.
+If it were me, I don’t know if I’d willingly have children.
+I say that as someone who may be a carrier of a 100% fatal hereditary disease.

 August 9: Friday